alfazzafashion/django-easyblog/README.md

 ## Deployment method

 ### Heroku Git
-Use Heroku CLI

-> GitHub
+.
+GitHub
-> Connected
+.
+Connected
-> App connected to GitHub
+.
+App connected to GitHub
-> Deploy a GitHub branch
+.
+Deploy a GitHub branch
-> This will deploy the current state of the branch you specify below.
+.
+This will deploy the current state of the branch you specify below.
-> Choose a branch to deploy
+.
+Choose a branch to deploy

 ### Install the Heroku CLI
 Download and install the Heroku CLI.